guiglass/Unreal_Engine_5_Live_Production_Example/README.md

   </a>
 </p>

-Disclaimer: By using the resources in this example, you hereby agree that the author is not liable for losses, damages, injury resulting from the use of this example or derivations thereof.
-It is distributed as is and without any warranty or guarantees.
+Disclaimer: By using the resources in this example you agree the author is not liable for losses, damages, injury resulting from the use of this example.
+This project is distributed as is and without any warranty or guarantees.

 Copyright *2021 Animation Prep Studios - Grant Olsen (AnimationPrepStudios@gmail.com)*